loda-lang/loda-lang.github.io/index.markdown

 To get an idea of the language, you can search browse through the available [programs](https://programs.loda-lang.org/?keywords=loda) or search using keywords.
 A comprehensive overview of the language concepts and the supported operations is available in the [language specification](spec).

-## Contributors and Development
+## Contributing

 Running the [LODA miners](/mining) is a community project.
 We are grateful for the many contributions we receive.
-You can view the [list of top contributors](https://boinc.loda-lang.org/loda/top_users.php) of the LODA BOINC project to get an overview.
+Here is a list of the [top contributors](https://boinc.loda-lang.org/loda/top_users.php) of the LODA BOINC project.
+If you have spare compute power and like to contribute to the project, please checkout our [mining info page](/mining).

 The source code of LODA is hosted in the [loda-lang](https://github.com/loda-lang) organization on GitHub.
 Please open issues if you find bugs or if you have feature requests.
-For generation questions, please use GitHub discussions.
-If you would like to contribute code, please contact us on GitHub or open PRs directly.
+For generation questions, please use discussions.
+If you would like to contribute code, please contact us on GitHub or via e-mail.

 ## Related Projects